Take on a career with purpose

 I would ask so many questions, and someone on the team always had an answer to give.
 I was always reassured no question is stupid and to keep asking.”

-Aoife O’Hara, Aylward Green & Family Homeless Action Team - Current Graduate
+Aoife O’Hara, Aylward Green & Family Homeless Action Team - Graduate Programme 2021/2022

 “As a mature student graduate, I had some reservations about applying for the programme, but them feeling disappeared the minute I started.
 From the moment I started I found the teams to be so welcoming, friendly, supportive.
 They want you to have the best experience.
 I am gaining hands-on practical experience that will be invaluable when I finish the programme.”